What is the Virginia Poverty Law Center (VPLC)?

 Does VPLC provide direct legal assistance?

-VPLC has a senior legal helpline (844) 802-5910, a predatory loan hotline (866) 855-4501 and we assist certain immigrant victims of domestic or sexual abuse.
-If you need assistance with another civil matter call (866) 534-5243 to find your local legal aid office.
+We also assist certain immigrant victims of domestic or sexual abuse.
+If you need assistance with another civil matter, call (866) 534-5243 to find your local legal aid office.
 Legal aid programs serve every city and county in Virginia.
 VPLC and legal aid offices cannot assist with criminal matters.

 What is legal aid?